The Truth of Prometheus (The Play)

 PROMETHEUS.

-Nay!
-Of my good appellation I shall attest that my father was an established poet and my mother the daughter of a worthy merchant.
+Nay.
+I shall tell thee honestly—my father was an established poet, and my mother the daughter of a reputable merchant.

-I have heard that thou art on a quest for the knowledge that is called the universal truth.
-Is that an accurate assumption?
+I have heard that thou art on a quest for the knowledge known as universal truth.
+Is that a fair assumption?

 PROMETHEUS.

-If I must be very candid my lovely lady, then mine answer shall be yes!
+If I must be candid, my fair lady, then yes—that is so.

 DEMOTIMOS.

-I have asked my good friend that same question.
+Indeed, I too have asked my good friend the same question.

 PROMETHEUS.

-I wished I had that answer, but presently, I do not.
+I wish I had the answer, but as yet—I do not.

-If thou art interested in finding this universal truth, thou must first determine its essence.
+If thou seekest this universal truth, thou must first determine its essence.

 PROMETHEUS.